 - When I opened it, I kept it in cash because the bank told me I didn’t have enough money to invest.
 (This was false, and if you don’t want to be tricked by stupid statements like that one, you should take my investing course.
 It’s free, and you totally do have enough money to invest.)

 - I then raided it to buy my first in cash, because I didn’t have a set plan for the money… and I genuinely couldn’t afford to take on a car payment and car insurance at the same time. #millennial.

 - After leaving it in cash for another full year, I transferred it to Wealthsimple.
 Since then, I’ve had it invested for over four years, earned about 7% on my money, and will pay zero tax on those gains in 30 years when I withdraw it.
 Plus, by then it’ll have grown even more.
-(If you want to start investing your TFSA, you can score your first $10,000 managed for free by signing up for Wealthsimple via this link.)
+(If you want to start investing your TFSA, you can score a $50 bonus when you invest your first $500 through Wealthsimple via this link.)

 - ….
 And if I ever needed it in case of a true, house-on-fire, the-world-is-ending emergency, I could access it without tax penalties and leave my RRSP alone.
 Not that I plan on raiding it again, but like, I could if the alternative was a true disaster.